Clean Code for IT Specialists: Clean Programming from the Start

 - How can I solve it as simply as possible?

-"Hleave the code cleaner than you found it."
+"Leave the code cleaner than you found it".
 Even small improvements add up over time.

-Tests are not only for functionality but also document how your code should be used.
+Tests are not only important for functionality, they also document how your code should be used.
 They also enable safe refactoring.

-IDEs like IntelliJ IDEA, Visual Studio Code, or Eclipse offer many features supporting Clean Code:
+IDEs like IntelliJ IDEA, Visual Studio Code or Eclipse offer many features that support Clean Code:

 - Automatic refactoring tools